2amigos/yii2-usuario/docs/installation/configuration-options.md

 #### twoFactorAuthenticationForcedPermissions (type: `array`, default: `[]`)

 The list of permissions for which two factor authentication is mandatory.
-This enforcement is done only at login stage.
 In order to perform the check in every action you must configure a filter into your config file like this:

 use Da\User\Filter\TwoFactorAuthenticationEnforceFilter;
 ...